mrperfect2003/morphle/README.md

 # morphle
-# this is for the first program i am not able to download ngrok
+# this is output for the question 6 kindly check the code and consider it is as a output
-# kindly consider this as output
+# cant able to run mgrok
 Quiz Link 1

 #output:-